gitmachtl/scripts/cardano/mainnet/README.md

 Lets pretend you already have registered your stakepool 'mypool' in the past using theses scripts, now lets update some pool parameters like pledge, fees or the description for the stakepool(metadata).
 We use the smallwallet1 to pay for this update.

 <details>
-   <summary><b>Show Example ... </b>:bookmark_tabs:<br></summary>
+   <summary><b>Show Example ... </b>📑<br></summary>

-<br>**Online-Machine:**
+<br>**Online- or Light-Machine:**

 1. Add/Update the current UTXO balance for smallwallet1 in the offlineTransfer.json by running<br>```./01_workOffline.sh add smallwallet1```

-:floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.
+💾 Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:** (same steps like working online)

 1. [Unlock](#file-autolock-for-enhanced-security) the existing mypool.pool.json file and edit it.
 Only edit the values above the "--- DO NOT EDIT BELOW THIS LINE ---" line, save it again.
 1. Run ```./05a_genStakepoolCert.sh mypool``` to generate a new mypool.pool.cert, mypool.metadata.json file from it
 1. (Optional create delegation certificates if you have added an owner or an extra rewards account with script 05b)
 1. Generate the offline Re-Registration of your stakepool with ```./05c_regStakepoolCert.sh mypool smallwallet1```<br>Your transaction with your updated pool-certificate is now stored in the offlineTransfer.json.
 As you have noticed, the 05c script also asked you if it should include the (maybe new) metadata files also in the offlineTransfer.json.
-So you need only one file for the transfer, we can extract them on the Online-Machine.
+So you need only one file for the transfer, we can extract them on the Online- or Light-Machine.

-:floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.
+💾 Transfer the offlineTransfer.json to the Online- or Light-Machine.

-**Online-Machine:**
+**Online- or Light-Machine:**
 1. If your metadata/extended-metadata.json has changed and is in the transferOffline.json, extract it via<br>```./01_workOffline.sh extract```
 1. Now would be the time to upload the new metadata/extended-metadata.json files to your webserver.
 If they have not changed at all, skip this step of course.
 1. Finally we submit the created offline transaction now to the blockchain by running<br>```./01_workOffline.sh execute```